 Scenario C: Using the same virtual environment configuration in the VMware cluster as presented in scenario B, but this time, the Oracle customer consolidates both VMware virtual machines with 6 cores assigned each running an instance of an Oracle database Enterprise Edition in one fully licensed cluster.

 This fully licensed cluster scenario requires half the number of Oracle processor licenses compared to scenario B because any of the cores can be assigned to an unlimited number of virtual machines.
-Not only does this systems architecture optimizes an organization’s physical processors and licensing cost, but it also ensures compliance with Oracle’s licensing policies.
+Not only does this systems architecture optimize an organization’s physical processors and licensing cost, but it also ensures compliance with Oracle’s licensing policies.